geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 ## GPAD Header
-### Required information to provide in the header
-The GPAD file must start with a header minimally consisting of a declaration of the file format, the group generating the file, and the date the file was generated.
-Each header line should be prefixed with an exclamation mark (!) so that these lines are ignored by data parsers:
+All annotation files MUST start with a single line denoting the file format and version.
+The database/group generating the file, as listed in dbxrefs.yaml, and the ISO-8601 formatted date the file was generated MUST also be in the header as in the following example:

     !gpad-version: 2.0
     !generated-by: MGI